 After merging data, the total sample size of the baseline data was 1,476, including 283 with AD, 347 with CN, and 846 with MCI (Table 1).
-All persons were non-Hispanic White with AVDELTOT scores, APOE- \Box 4, and PHS values.
-The AD group had lower mean values in the MMSE indicative of cognitive impairment, while the CN and MCI group had MMSE scores that could be interpreted as cognitively unimpaired.
-The AD group showed lower mean scores for the AVDELTOT but higher PHS scores than those in CN and MCI groups.
+All persons were non-Hispanic White with AVDELTOT scores, APOE- $\varepsilon$ 4, and PHS values.
+The AD group had lower mean values in the MMSE indicative of cognitive impairment, whereas the CN and MCI groups had MMSE scores that could be interpreted as cognitively unimpaired.
+The AD group showed lower mean scores for the AVDELTOT but higher PHSs than those in the CN and MCI groups.